whykay/garnet-fusion-cpx/README.md

-# Cartoon Network MakeCode: Garnet's Palm Gems from Steven Universe
+# Cartoon Network: Garnet's Palm Gems from Steven Universe - Port from MakeCode to CircuitPython

 A port of Adafruit Cartoon Network MakeCode: Garnet's Palm Gems from Steven Universe to Circuit Python for this CPX project.
 Originally a small project as part of Dublin Raspberry Pi Jam a few years ago.